znamlab/znamutils/ReadMe.md

 ## Setting slurm parameters

-The decorator has three arguments:
+The decorator has five arguments:
 - conda_env (str): name of the conda environment to activate.
 Required.
 - module_list (list, optional): list of modules to load with ml.
 Defaults to None.
 - slurm_options (dict, optional): options to pass to sbatch.
 Will be used to update the default config (see below) if not None.
+Defaults to None.
+- imports (list, optional): list of imports to add to the python script.
+Defaults to None.
+- from_imports (dict, optional): dict of imports to add to the python script as "from key import value".
 Defaults to None.

 The default parameters of SlurmIt are:
 ```